-Selena, Eragon's mother, before her Heel-Face Turn, when she was still known as Galbatorix's assassin "The Black Hand".
+- Selena, Eragon's mother, before her HeelFace Turn, when she was still known as Galbatorix's assassin "The Black Hand".
 To test her skill and creativity, her lover Morzan taught her the magic word for "heal" (and nothing else) and then pitted her against some of his best warriors.
 She healed them of their fear and anger and all the things that made them want to kill her, basically turning them into placid, mindless idiots, then slit their throats.
-It's pretty hard to accept her Heel-Face Turn after what she did... though as said by Oromis, tales of her exploits have grown twisted, and probably aren't entirely truthful.
+It's pretty hard to accept her HeelFace Turn after what she did... though as said by Oromis, tales of her exploits have grown twisted, and probably aren't entirely truthful.
 But it's never made clear just how much was willing, or what wasn't...

-- But you know what isn't a rumor?
+- But you know what is clear?
 The fact that both Selena and Murtagh, and others, can be bound with magic the way they were, doing anything that's required of them.
 Anything; imagine it.
 You're forced to do whatever someone says, and your body will do it for you even if you try to resist.

-Also, right after we see them being used as a torture instrument, we cut to Eragon, on Doru Arabea, finding some weird-looking worms and having no idea what they are capable of.
+- Also, right after we see them being used as a torture instrument, we cut to Eragon, on Doru Arabea, finding some weird-looking worms and having no idea what they are capable of.
 Good thing he treated them with the same caution anyone would upon confronting something unknown, possibly hostile...